Make Money Trading Bitcoins and Other Cryptocurrencies

 You thought you had to study an MBA in finance and a degree in financial engineering?
 Please.

 People buy when times are good because times are good.
 If times are good now and the values are high now, it means that bad times and a decrease in values are eventually coming.

-Inversely, people sell when times are bad because times are bad and we know that if times are bad now, they will be good again.
+Inversely, people sell when times are bad because times are bad.
+However, we know that if times are bad now, they will be good again at some point.

 It is the law of economic cycles.